If I Was Injured In a Maryland Car Accident, Who Do I Sue?

 You sue the employer of the at-fault driver if the accident occurred while that individual was acting within the scope and course of their employment.

 Under Maryland law an employer is responsible for the negligence of its employees committed while they are at work that injures another individual.
 Depending on the unique circumstances of your personal injury claim, there might be other proper parties or other proper defendants.
 If your claim is for uninsured motorist benefits, the proper defendant is your own insurance company.
-If the at-fault individual was working for a government entity, then perhaps the proper party is the state, or municipality or a division thereof.
+If the at-fault individual was working for a government entity, then perhaps the proper party is the state, or municipality or a division thereof, As Attorney Eric T. Kirk will tell you.

 The filing of a suit against the correct parties is obviously a mandatory first step in any personal injury recovery.
 If you have sustained a serious personal injury you may well find good this event will consume a substantial portion of your time and energy for a potentially significant length of time.
 I represented those for whom a serious personal injury was a pivotal and defining moment in their lives, forever changing what came after.
 The choices and decisions such an individual makes -and making the right decision- under these circumstances is a vital importance.
 In these instances my standard advice is to seek the counsel of an experienced personal injury attorney.